CRH

 - Drug development was stopped preclinically

-- CP-154,526 inhibited ACTH response to immobilization stress, but less so to other stressors such as cold stress
+- CP-154,526 inhibited ACTH response to immobilization stress, but less to other stressors such as cold stress

 -